Sacchan-VRC/MS-VRCSA-Billiards/README.md

 - Saving/loading shots isn't perfect due to some values getting compressed - this may be fixable

 ### Future
-There's still a lot that can be done to improve things
+There's still a lot that can be done to improve things - I don't intend to do any more major work on this myself - Sacchan
 - Stuff that could be useful for worlds like support for custom ball and table skins
 - A system to export shots from an entire match for preservation
 - Snooker with 15 red balls: